-On your credit report, at the end of the report, you will notice a section called “Credit Inquiries”.
-These inquiries are made by companies that have pulled your credit report, usually to judge your creditworthiness for a loan or credit card.
+On your credit report, at the end of the report, you will notice a section called “Credit Inquiries.”
+These inquiries are made by companies that have checked your credit report, usually to judge your creditworthiness for a loan or credit card.
 Inquiries can stay on your credit report for up to 2 years.
 Each time an inquiry is made, it is recorded by each of the three credit bureaus – Equifax, Experian, and TransUnion.
 And each time an inquiry is logged, it can potentially affect your credit score.

 How much “new credit” you have accounts for 10% of your total credit score.
-Here’s basic breakdown of this category and how it impacts your score.
+Here’s a basic breakdown of this category and how it impacts your score.

 New Accounts: Your score is affected by how many types of new accounts you have in different account categories.
 Installment loans like mortgages or student loans are typically looked upon more favorably than revolving credit like credit cards.

 Amount of Recent Inquiries: The calculation also includes how many inquiries have been pulled in the last two years.

 Length of Time Between Inquiries: Your score drops for 12 months after an inquiry but each one stays listed on your report for two years.

 Length of Time Since You Opened an Account: Your score is also affected by how long it has been since you opened a new credit account.
 The longer it’s been, the better for your credit score.